jacoblindqvist/obsidian-hugo-sync/README.md

 # 📄 Obsidian → Hugo Sync Daemon

+> **⚠️ Disclaimer:** This project was "vibe coded" and has not undergone a formal code review.
+Use at your own risk!

-**Autosave for your website**: Automatically sync your Obsidian notes to a Hugo Lotus-Docs site.
+**Autosave for your website**: Automatically sync your Obsidian notes to a Hugo site.
 Simply tag notes with `publish: true` or `#publish` and they appear in your Hugo content directory.
 Remove the tag and they disappear.
 You handle Git commits and pushes when ready.

 ## 🌟 Features